yasuba/Maya-CV/README.md

 #Maya Driver

 I'm a developer at consultancy firm Deloitte Digital.
-I'm looking for a Ruby or Scala role, as that is where my interests lie, although I am very keen to try any new technologies.
+I'm currently working with Scala and would like to find a role using either Scala or Ruby, but I am also interested in working with any OO or Functional language.

 ##Experience